kaaproject/kaa-rfcs/0022/README.md

             "doc": "Amount of milliseconds (since the timestamp) until the message expires.
 Value of 0 is reserved to indicate no expiration."
         },
         {
-            "name": "tenantId",
-            "type": "string",
-            "doc": "Tenant ID, within the scope of which to perform authentication" },
-        {
             "name": "issuer",
             "type": "string",
             "doc": "Issuer field of the client's certificate"